List of people who have walked across the United States: Benjamin T. Lee

 Benjamin Lee, an Australian, walked from San Francisco to Delaware Bay between May 18 and November 30, 2013.
 Lee began his walk with a partner but shortly after a month, his partner quit.
 He continued his walk solo and unsupported.
 He raised money for the charity Oxfam.

 Yi-joo Kwon

-In 2010, Yijoo Kwon of Palisades Park, N.J., ran 95 days from Los Angeles to New York City to raise awareness of diabetes.
+In 2010, Yijoo Kwon of Palisades Park, New Jersey, ran 95 days from Los Angeles to New York City to raise awareness of diabetes.